-Bit 1 of the Sounding Dialog Token is set to 1 to indicate an HE NDP Announcement frame.
+The Duration, RA, TA and Sounding Dialog Token fields are set as in a VHT NDP Announcement frame, except that bit 1 of the Sounding Dialog Token is set to 1 to indicate an HE NDP Announcement frame.

 The format of the STA Info subfield in an HE NDP Announcement Frame is defined in Figure 9-51b(STA Info subfield format in an HE NDP Announcement frame).
+An HE NDP Announcement frame contains at most 1 STA Info field per STA.